The Muppet Show: Series releases

 In 1994, Buena Vista Home Video under the Jim Henson Video imprint released The Muppet Show: Monster Laughs with Vincent Price, featuring the episodes with Vincent Price and Alice Cooper.
 Both episodes were edited.
-In addition to replacing the first series opening and the ending logos with Zoot, the Vincent Price episode was edited to remove the songs "I'm Looking Through You" and "You've Got a Friend" (the latter of which would be cut again when released on the first series DVD) as well as a sketch with the talking houses, while the Alice Cooper episode removed Robin's performance of "Somewhere Over the Rainbow".
+In addition to replacing the first series opening and the ending logos with Zoot, the Vincent Price episode was edited to remove the songs "I'm Looking Through You" and "You've Got a Friend" (the latter of which would be cut again when released on the first series DVD) as well as a sketch with the Talking Houses, while the Alice Cooper episode removed Robin the Frog's performance of "Somewhere Over the Rainbow".

-Time-Life and Jim Henson Home Entertainment began marketing "best of" volumes of The Muppet Show for mail-order in 2001, with six initial volumes with three episodes on each VHS and DVD.
+Time-Life and Jim Henson Home Entertainment began marketing "best of" volumes of The Muppet Show for mail-order in 2000, with six initial volumes with three episodes on each VHS and DVD.
 Unique to each episode was an introduction by Jim Henson's son, Brian.
-Nine more volumes were added for 2002, the Muppets' 25th anniversary.
+Nine more volumes were added for 2001, the series' 25th anniversary.
 The collection was available for retail in 2002 via Columbia TriStar Home Entertainment and Jim Henson Home Entertainment by which time Time-Life had released its tenth volume.

-Buena Vista Home Entertainment released the three seasons on DVD in Region 1 in 2005 and 2008.
+Buena Vista Home Entertainment released the first three seasons on DVD between 2005 and 2008.
 The rights to the episodes and characters used in The Muppet Show, and subsequent film outings, were bought in February 2004 by The Walt Disney Company.

 Several songs were cut from the series 1 DVD release due to music licensing issues.
 There have also been some cuts in the intro sequence, and backstage scenes leading up to these songs.
 However, episodes that used Disney music remained unaltered (for example, episode 14 of series 1 used "Never Smile at a Crocodile" from Peter Pan).